Types of area networks – LAN, MAN and WAN

 The Network allows computers to connect and communicate with different computers via any medium.
-LAN, MAN and WAN are the three major types of the network designed to operate over the area they cover.
+LAN, MAN, and WAN are the three major types of networks designed to operate over the area they cover.
 There are some similarities and dissimilarities between them.
 One of the major differences is the geographical area they cover, i.e. LAN covers the smallest area; MAN covers an area larger than LAN and WAN comprises the largest of all.

 There are other types of Computer Networks also, like :